|

 Heredity is more appropriate.
 But there is a nice warm feeling

-about calling your grandma a "kitchen witch" and refering
+about calling your grandma a "kitchen witch" and referring

 to her old remedies that helped you feel better when you got